 Rights of the data subject

-The data subject always has the right of access to the personal data, right to rectification, right to erasure, right to restriction of processing and the right to object.
+The data subject always has the right of access to their personal data, right to rectification, right to erasure, right to restriction of processing and the right to object.
 The right to erasure may not apply to data that the University processes for purposes related to legal obligations, in the public interest or for which the University has some other obligation.

 The data subject has the right to lodge a complaint with a supervisory authority.